adyanshkakran/Mechanistic_Interpretability/README.md

 Next Steps:
 1. Setting up Mechanistic Interpretability to find where the model is using counts.
 2. We will be looking at the attention weights, the embeddings given as outputs of the transformer and the logits given as the final output by the MLP.

+NEW DATA:
+1. Unbalanced strings with count 0 - 50 (100 for each)
+2. 0 count starting with opening/closing bracket

+plot:
+1. Attention masks
+2. Transformer outbeddings
+3. MLP logits